2. Material Accounting Policies

 e) Key actuarial assumptions for measurement of future obligations under employee benefit plans - Refer Note 30.9

-The Ministry of Corporate Affairs has notified Companies (Indian Accounting standards) Amendment Rules, 2023 dated March 31, 2023 to amend the following Ind AS which are effective from April 1, 2023.
+The Ministry of Corporate Affairs (MCA) has notified the Companies Act (Indian Accounting Standards) Amendment Rules, 2024 vide notification dated August 12, 2024 notified Ind AS 117 "Insurance Contracts", which are effective for reporting periods on or after April 1, 2024, and it supersedes Ind AS 104 "Insurance Contracts".

 Ministry of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-During the year ended March 31, 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Company
+During the year ended March 31, 2025, MCA has not notified any new standards or amendments to the existing standards applicable to the Company.

 Property, Plant and Equipment are stated at cost, net of recoverable taxes, trade discount and rebates less accumulated depreciation and impairment losses, if any.